takaakikishida/easysum/README.md

 - `sumr_na()`: Summarize missing values and unique factor levels.

-Any feedback, comments, or suggestions to improve `easysum` are highly appreciated.
+**Any feedback, comments, or suggestions to improve `{easysum}` are highly appreciated**.
 Please feel free to open an issue or submit a pull request on this [GitHub repository](https://github.com/takakishi/easysum).

 ## Installation

-You can install the development version of easysum from GitHub with:
+You can install the development version of `{easysum}` from GitHub with:

 ``` r
 # install.packages("devtools")